 Where is Princeton?

 Princeton is located in the quaint and lovely town of Princeton, NJ.
-There are tons of amazing restaurants and local favorites within a few minutes walking distance of campus such as PJ’s Pancakes or Jamin’ Crepes for breakfast food, Olive’s for fresh market food, or Witherspoon Grill, Teresa’s, and Winberries for dinner food.
+There are tons of amazing restaurants and local favorites within a few minutes walking distance of campus such as PJ’s Pancakes or Jammin’ Crepes for breakfast food, Olive’s for fresh market food, or Witherspoon Grill, Teresa’s, and Winberries for dinner food.
 Frequent ice cream stops at Bent Spoon or T-sweets is a must.
 There is a local movie theater that plays free movies for students on the weekend.
 In town, you have everything else you need from shopping and hair/nail salons to the local library (if you’re getting tired of Firestone Library), CVS, and Starbucks and Small World Coffee.
-Princeton students offer refer to the community as the ‘Princeton Bubble’, because you don’t need to travel very far to run errands or stock up on essentials that you can’t find at the University Store.
+Princeton students often refer to the community as the ‘Princeton Bubble’, because you don’t need to travel very far to run errands or stock up on essentials that you can’t find at the University Store.

 Princeton is also a relatively quick and convenient 1-2 hour train trip to the major metropolitan cities of NYC and Philadelphia.
-Luckily, Princeton University has it’s own train station with dinky/bus connections to the Princeton Junction stop on the NJ Transit, making trips anywhere up and down the East Coast, or to Newark airport if you’re from the MidWest or on the West Coast, extremely convenient.
+Luckily, Princeton University has its own train station with Dinky/bus connections to the Princeton Junction stop on the NJ Transit, making trips anywhere up and down the East Coast, or to Newark airport if you’re from the MidWest or on the West Coast, extremely convenient.

 Where do students live at Princeton?